CCBHCs in the Bipartisan Safer Communities Act

-- An evaluation by ADvancing States indicates this would force states with any sort of GPS/geolocation or biometric components in their EVV systems to dismantle their existing systems and build new ones or, at a minimum, make significant changes to the current IT system
+- An evaluation by ADvancing States indicates this would force states with GPS/geolocation or biometric components in their EVV systems to dismantle their existing systems and build new ones or, at a minimum, make significant changes to their current IT system

 - Netsmart’s position is to continue to advocate for the use of point-in-time data capture leveraging EVV

 Joint letter about Cures 2.0 EVV provision – ADvancing States, NASDDS, NAMD